AryanAnand-ux/portfolio/README.md

 This is my Personal Portfolio(Feel free to take a look) , built as a clean single-page React app to showcase projects, skills, education, and contact details.

-## What’s Included

-- Hero section with quick links to resume, GitHub, LinkedIn, and contact
-- Interactive terminal-style section for a more personal browsing experience
-- Skills, projects, education, and extra-curricular highlights
-- Responsive layout with smooth section reveals and reusable card components

 ## Tech Stack

 - React 19